marshallflax/vision/AWS_Developer.md

 - Platforms
   - Go, Java SE, Java Tomcat, .NET Core on Linux, .NET on Windows Server, Node.js, PHP, Python, Ruby
   - Docker (Single Container, Multi-Container, Pre-configured)
-- Tiers
-  - Web Server Environment Tier
-    - ELB in from of Security Groups and EC2 instances in multiple AZ
-  - Worker Environment Tier
-    - EC2 instances pulling from an SQS queue
-    - Scale based on SQS message count
-    - Of course, Web Server Tier can publish to SQS queues
 - IAM
   - EB itself uses an "aws-elasticbeanstalk-service-role", containing
     - Set the EC2 instance profile to be a new "aws-elasticbeanstalk-ec2-role" containing: `AWSElasticBeanstalkWebTier`, `AWSElasticBeanstalkWorkerTier`, `AWSElasticBeanstalkMulticontainerDocker`